-Greg’s perspective about business disputes is predicated on his view that litigation is a business tactic that should be avoided whenever possible.
-When litigation is the only option, decisions on how to proceed should be based on a thorough cost-benefit analysis that is sensitive to the specific client-situation and mindful of a potential settlement.
+Greg Markow takes a bottom-line and sensible approach to resolving real estate disputes.
+Before embarking on costly and lengthy litigation, he examines all options to identify alternative strategies that will achieve his clients' goals.
+Greg's perspective about business disputes is predicated on his view that litigation is a business tactic that should be avoided whenever possible.
+When litigation is the only option, decisions on how to proceed should be based on a thorough cost-benefit analysis that is sensitive to the specific client's situation and mindful of a potential settlement.

 Greg represents real estate investors, owners and property management companies looking to minimize risks that lead to litigation and defending them forcefully when disputes cannot be avoided.
 His strengths include:

 - Disputes arising out of broken real estate purchases and sales and investments

 - Disputes arising out of breaches of representations and warranties

 - Building issues related to construction, liens, and easements

 - Commercial property entitlement issues, including CC&R restrictions, changed circumstances, and issues with development

 - Commercial landlord/tenant disputes, including office, retail and industrial leases and fair market value arbitrations